martishin/DeliveryService/README.md

 * Jackson - JSON processing
 * Docker - containerization

-This project utilizes Hexagonal Architecture (Ports and Adapters).
+This project utilizes Hexagonal Architecture (Ports and Adapters) and has 80+% test coverage.

 To run the project:
 `./gradlew run`